What is an NPA loan?

 What are the options for Borrowers?

-- Repay NPA account liability: The borrower can choose to pay the total outstanding in the NPA account through some personal savings, sell other collateral or assets, and through personal borrowing from friends & relatives.
-This will end the NPA account chapter permanently and he will be free from NPA status & financial & legalities included with it.
+- Repay NPA account liability: The borrower can choose to pay the total outstanding in the NPA account through some personal savings, sell other collateral or assets, or through personal borrowing from friends & relatives.
+This will end the NPA account chapter permanently, and he will be free from NPA status & financial & legalities included with it.

-- OTS–One Time Settlement: If paying complete NPA liability is not possible then the borrower can also opt-out of a one-time settlement with the bank.
+- OTS– One Time Settlement: If paying the complete NPA liability is not possible, then the borrower can also opt out of a one-time settlement with the bank.
 Through this, the bank can reduce the outstanding amount by wiping off undesirable interests & legal charges levied on the account.
 This enables borrowers to settle down outstanding at a reduced price.

-- Legal Help: Clients can seek legal help from their local DRT courts which especially addresses issues related to financial transactions.
-Through DRT court borrower can put his issues & problems in paying the loan on time and appeal for additional time for payment of the loan.
+- Legal Help: Clients can seek legal help from their local DRT courts, which especially addresses issues related to financial transactions.
+Through the DRT court borrower can put his issues & problems in paying the loan on time and appeal for additional time for payment of the loan.

 - Re-finance of NPA Account or NPA Loan: When a borrower lacks sufficient funds to clear their NPA account liability, they can explore NPA finance options to resolve the issue.
 This involves taking a new loan to pay off the outstanding NPA account.
 A new lender steps in, directly paying the previous bank on behalf of the borrower, closing the NPA account entirely.
 The borrower then starts a fresh repayment plan with the new lender.